rapidsms/rapidsms/docs/developing/pullrequest.rst

 merged into the official repository, you make a pull request.

-If you're already familiar with Github and pull requests, here's all you need to know: open a pull request against the ``develop`` branch of the RapidSMS repository (https://github.com/rapidsms/rapidsms).
+If you're already familiar with Github and pull requests, here's all you need to know:

+1. Sign a
+:ref:`Contributer License Agreement <contributor-license-agreements>`.

+2. Open a pull request against the ``develop`` branch of the RapidSMS repository (https://github.com/rapidsms/rapidsms).

 Otherwise, here are the details.